meriosol/etr/README.md

  }
 </pre>

 These are basically duration and (heap) memory consumption metrics.
-Idea was to report rough metrics fpr potential resource consumption estimates of different approaches.
+Idea was to report rough metrics for potential resource consumption estimates of different approaches.
 If to gather these reports in some DB (MongoDB?), interesting stats can be revealed for combinations of approaches and underlying DBs.

 ### Some notable features touched there: